-We also seek to ensure that all Associates in Mars workplaces are aware of and have access to our accredited Ombudsman program through which they can confidentially and anonymously report any workplace issue.
-To validate our approach, we engage independent auditors with expertise in labor issues to assess our human rights performance in our workplaces.
+We engage independent auditors with expertise in labor issues to assess our human rights performance in our workplaces.
 Any non-compliances that are identified are addressed.
-Our Responsible Workplace Site Implementation Guide details our human rights standards and expectations for our own workplaces, including prohibition of forced labor.
+Our Responsible Workplace Site Implementation Guide details our human rights standards and expectations for our own workplaces, including a prohibition of forced labor.